-Glendalough distillery in Wicklow was set up in 2011, and at the beginning they only made poitín - gin and whiskey came later.
+Glendalough distillery in Wicklow was set up in 2011, and at the beginning they only made poitín – gin and whiskey came later.
 They have a very interesting line of poitíns, and botanical gins.
-This is a small distillery, they only use one still which they use for all distillations.
+This is a small distillery, they only use one still that they use for all distillations.

 I bought this whiskey in August 2017, during a trip in Ireland, and it sure is a very nice and tasty dram if you like lots of flavour and sweet stuff.
 It’s matured in ex-bourbon casks, and bottled at 46%.

 Something oily, light mint, citrus, light pepper, honey, oak.
 A feel of new paint or wallpaper glue.
 With a few drops of water: more citrus and oak.